National Aeronautics and Space Administration (NASA)

 Central Campus Headquarters Replacement Office Building and Data Center

-Transition to a multi-user 21st century spaceport.
+Transitioning to a modern, multi-user spaceport.

 Delivered in two phases, NASA’s seven-story Central Campus Headquarters office building and separate data center — part of Kennedy Space Center's (KSC) 144,000 acres and roughly 700 total facilities — modernizes and consolidates nearly a dozen, 1960s-era buildings into a centralized hub for next-generation aerospace innovation.

 The state-of-the-art, high-performance Central Campus Headquarters office facility supports approximately 500 NASA personnel and contractor employees, featuring an array of flexibly designed open and private office environments — from conferencing space and multi-purpose work rooms to an engineering documentation center and high-density storage library, as well as retail and service amenities.
 AEI worked closely with NASA staff to fully integrate the new office facility with the existing Kennedy Complex Control Systems, ensuring seamless, comprehensive, and uninterrupted facility monitoring campus-wide.

 As part of the project, AEI also collaborated on the design and development of a new data center to consolidate and optimize previously separate computing operations.

 Achieving LEED Platinum certification, the Central Campus Headquarters office features an array of high-performance engineered systems and sustainable design strategies to enhance overall energy efficiency while reducing long-term operational costs, including chilled beam technology, condensing boilers, enthalpy-based energy recovery, outdoor air monitoring, thermal comfort and daylighting controls, clean energy, and light pollution reduction, measurement, and verification.